-7 "An Act for Laying Out and Altering Highways," (February 24, 1779) Laws of Vermont 1778-1780, State Papers of Vermont XII ed., Allen Soule (Montpelier: Secretary of State, 1964), 867.
+3 "An Act for Laying Out and Altering Highways," (February 24, 1779) Laws of Vermont 1778-1780, State Papers of Vermont XII ed., Allen Soule (Montpelier: Secretary of State, 1964), 867.
 [Hereafter, XII State Papers].

-8 "[W]here a new highway, or common road from town to town, or place to place, shall be found necessary, and where old highways with more conveniency may be turned or altered, that upon any person or persons making application, the selectmen of each town respectively, be, and are hereby impowered by themselves or others whom they shall appoint, to layout or cause to be laid out such roads, and likewise private ways for such town only as shall be thought necessary, so as no damage is done to any particular person in his land or property, without due recompence be made by the town, as the selectmen and the parties interested may agree. . . ."
+^{4 &}quot;[W]here a new highway, or common road from town to town, or place to place, shall be found necessary, and where old highways with more conveniency may be turned or altered, that upon any person or persons making application, the selectmen of each town respectively, be, and are hereby impowered by themselves or others whom they shall appoint, to layout or cause to be laid out such roads, and likewise private ways for such town only as shall be thought necessary, so as no damage is done to any particular person in his land or property, without due recompense be made by the town, as the selectmen and the parties interested may agree...."
 Id.

-9 "An Act to Settle and Establish All Highways that are Laid Out in this State," Laws of Vermont 1785-1791, XII State Papers of Vermont XII, ed.
+5 "An Act to Settle and Establish All Highways that are Laid Out in this State," Laws of Vermont 1785-1791, State Papers of Vermont XIV, ed.
 John A. Williams (Montpelier: Secretary of State, 1965), 11-12.

-10 Undivided or common land is land of the town, covered by the charter but not yet defined or allocated to any person.
+6 Undivided or common land is land of the town, covered by the charter but not vet defined or allocated to any person.
 Allowance land is land reserved by the proprietors to use in bartering for roads across private land, sometimes shown on lotting plans separating quadrants of lots, not necessarily to be used as highways, but to offset land taken for roads that followed the terrain.

-11 "An Act Directing the Laying of Highways," XIII State Papers 129-130.
+7 "An Act Directing the Laying of Highways," XIII State Papers 129-130.

-because of the "badness" of the existing road.12 In 1782, legislation ordered the selectmen of Pownal to repair the "dug way, by the side of the Hoosick River, on the great road leading to Williamstown [Massachusetts], that is much out of repair, so that the traveling public is almost stopped," by the following June 1, on penalty of fifteen pounds fine.13 In 1783, the legislature authorized a lottery to build bridges over the Black and Williams River in Rockingham, on the road from Westminster to Windsor.14 In 1784, it overruled the Assistant Judge of Bennington County who had allowed damages of 360 pounds to a freeholder whose land had been taken for a highway by the selectmen of Shaftsbury, because allowance lands on the freeholder's grant were not considered in the award of damages.15 The law provided ample authority to selectmen to lay out public highways within the town, but highways that crossed town lines, linking towns to markets, became the province of the legislature to direct.
+The legislature was deeply involved in highway affairs at this early stage of Vermont history.
+In 1778, the General Assembly resolved to make a new road from Bennington to Wilmington, because of the "badness" of the existing road.
+In 1782, legislation ordered the selectmen of Pownal to repair the "dug way, by the side of the Hoosick River, on the great road leading to Williamstown [Massachusetts], that is much out of repair, so that the traveling public is almost stopped," by the following June 1, on penalty of fifteen pounds fine.
+In 1783, the legislature authorized a lottery to build bridges over the Black and Williams River in Rockingham, on the road from Westminster to Windsor.
+In 1784, it overruled the Assistant Judge of Bennington County who had allowed damages of 360 pounds to a freeholder whose land had been taken for a highway by the selectmen of Shaftsbury, because allowance lands on the freeholder's grant were not considered in the award of damages.
+The law provided ample authority to selectmen to lay out public highways within the town, but highways that crossed town lines, linking towns to markets, became the province of the legislature to direct.